mas-bandwidth/gafferongames/content/post/snapshot_compression.md

             quat4f orientation;
         };

-And here's the size of each field sent over the network, uncompressed:
+And here's the size of each field:

 <ul>
     <li>quat orientation: <b>128 bits</b></li>